zoho/zohocrm-php-sdk-2.1/README.md

 ### DataBase Persistence

+Database persistence is a technique that involves storing and retrieving data from a database.
 In case the user prefers to use the default DataBase persistence, **MySQL** can be used.

 - The database name should be **zohooauth**.